Apples and Orchards

 UK Cider Apples Map

 Cider can be made from any type of apple.
-In the South East of England, ciders have historically been made with eating apples, as these were grown locally for the London table market.
+In the South East of England, ciders have historically been made with eating apples, as these were grown locally for the London markets.

 Traditional, West Country style ciders, however, are made from specific varieties of apple that have been grown for centuries solely for the purpose of making cider.